 But as big a favor as the Fold does for all foldable-phone kind in proving that yes, we do want to see where foldable phones go, the Fold itself is still lacking when it comes to creature comforts.

 Microsoft has thrown a twist in the middle of this foldable awakening, introducing a surprising double-screen phone of its own.
-Although we won't see the, Microsoft's dual-screen phone and foldable design in general: Why use such a problematic folding screen when you can just have two displays?
+Although we won't see the Surface Duo for a year, Microsoft's dual-screen phone throws down the gauntlet against the Galaxy Fold and foldable design in general: Why use such a problematic folding screen when you can just have two displays?